macwis/eth-sniper/README.md

 Start local geth instance with a test net (normally
 I would use Ganache, but it appears it does not have a TxPool):

-- In terminal A: `geth --datadir /tmp/geth-test --networkid 15`
+- In terminal A: `geth --nodiscover --datadir /tmp/geth-test --networkid 15`
 - In terminal B: `geth attach /tmp/geth-test/geth.ipc`
 - In terminal C: `truffle console`